**LAW AS OF DEC 2013**

 As you walk towards the border, you’ll see lots of trucks.
 Costa Rica is the only country who didn’t sign the Central America Marchamo so you will see tons of big rig trucks waiting in line to cross.
 If you’re driving, you can go around them.

 Every time I’ve been to the Costa Rican exit office, it’s fairly empty with no line.
 You’ll need to fill out an immigration form and make sure to bring a pen with you.
-Also if you need to use the bathroom, the one on this side is much nicer.

 This will be pretty much the same form you get on airplanes but you don’t need to declare items.
 You’ll have to fill out name, passport number, type, etc. For foreseen address, you can put down the name of your hotel/hostel in Nicaragua.